 Breaking your main objective up into manageable chunks will take some of the pressure off and allow you to approach your goal step by step.
 Plus, it'll give you reasons to celebrate your smaller achievements along the way.

-Everyone’s professional development plan is going to look different.
-To give you a quick overview of what it can entail, here are a few brief examples of what you can write in your professional development plan:
+Everyone's professional development plan will look different.
+Here are a few brief examples of what you can write in your professional development plan:

 Joined the company only six weeks ago